 Or, you can spice up any regular board game that requires dice by rolling giant dice instead of regular dice.
 The sky is the limit but this game comes with laminated yardzee and yard farkle cards.

 You probably played kickball in elementary school as a kid.
 If you have a backyard big (and flat) enough or are at a stretch of beach with few other people, you may enjoy playing kickball again with your whole family.
 It’s a ball game similar to baseball—except the ball is kicked rather than thrown—and the bases are included with the set.

 Flickin’ Chicken is a top pick for outdoor games for kids.
 The name, contents of four rubber chickens, a target disc, and a scorepad pretty much explain how the game works.
 Little ones usually think tossing a rubber chicken is hysterical, but so will the whole family.

 A classic outdoor game in my husband’s mind, Trackball is great to play in a grassy backyard or especially at the beach whether you’re a kid or an adult.

 Each player holds a scoop-like Trackball racket, which is a little reminiscent of Jai alai.
 One player places the light hollow plastic ball in the scoop racket and tosses it to the other player standing many yards away.
 The scoop-like racket and the hollow plastic ball enable players of all ages to toss the ball far further than they might expect while also making the ball easier to catch.

 When the ball is tossed long distances, the way it can sway in the air with the wind may send you diving to the ground trying to catch it.

-What are your favorite outdoor games?
+What are your favorite outdoor games for kids and adults?